THE WORLD'S BIGGEST COMBUSTION ENGINE

 Indeed these engines are a big as an office block if not bigger.
 Three flights of stairs are needed for the mechanics to ascend to inspect the top of the engine.
 Hand rails are essential, as a worker could sustain injury or even death from falling off the engine.
 Imagine getting killed and somebody had to explain " Yeah, he fell off an engine!"

 With modern cranes that can now lift over a thousand tons, reasonably large marine engines can be lifted and positioned into a hull with comparative ease.
-Below for example, a twentyfive meter long, four hundred ton crankshaft is manoeuvred by crane, ready to be placed into an engine.
-A four hundred ton crankshaft is about as serious as you want to get in the world of engineering.
+Below for example, a 25 meter long, 400 ton crankshaft is manoeuvred by crane, ready to be placed into an engine.
+A 400 ton crankshaft is about as serious as you want to get in the world of engineering.

 After many thousands of nautical miles, actually calculated by engine/hours, these colossal engines need to be completely overhauled.
 When overhauling something of this size, its time to get the equally colossal equipment out.
 The ship will be dry docked and the portion of the hull that supports the engine-bed is cut away so that the engine-bed can be lowered and extracted.
 The new engine is fitted in reverse procedure to the method stated for removal.